edenlabllc/kodjin.cli/docs/global-options.md

 ## -V, --version

-Dislays the current version of the kodjin-cli, that is installed locally
+Dislays the current version of Kodjin CLI, that is installed locally

 **Usage: **
 ```shell